dkainer/RWRtoolkit/README.md

 ### Inital Step:

-The first step in RWRtools is to build the RData object that represents the multiplex network using `RWR_make_multiplex`.
+The first step in RWRtoolkit is to build the RData object that represents the multiplex network using `RWR_make_multiplex`.
 This function requires an `flist` (a **f**ile **list**) input file which represents the set of networks to create the multiplex object.
 Each row in the flist is a